She Remembers Who She Is: Removing Limiting Beliefs By Chidinma Victory Oforji

 Is a woman impossible to overthrow.

-The Lie Called Imposter Syndrome
+The Lie We Call Imposter Syndrome

-We all know that voice that whispers:
+We all know that voice:

 “Who do you think you are?”